loldenburg/datalayertest/README.md

 ### Tealium Functions

+1. Create an Event Feed under Event Stream.
+The Event Feed should include all Events you want to run tests against (e.g. all Events from production environments and website X or Y)
-1. Create a Tealium Function of the type "(After) Processed Event".
+2. Create a Tealium Function of the type "(After) Processed Event".
-2. Paste and review the code from `tealium-functions/unit_test.js`.
+3. Paste and review the code from `tealium-functions/unit_test.js`.
-3. Save and Publish your Customer Data Hub Profile.
+4. Save and Publish your Customer Data Hub Profile.

 ### Gulp Build Functionality